-- The categories are fixed. - You may add your own custom subcategories to a category. - Many of the subcategories are determined as part of a family definition.
+- The categories are fixed.
+However, you may add your own custom subcategories to a category. - Many of the subcategories are determined as part of a family definition.
 As you add a family into the project, it brings with it the subcategories that are defined within it.
-As you add more families, you see more subcategories appear in the object styles list.
-Reference Unit 11 for more information on subcategories in families. - The categories are hard-coded into families.
-In the family editor, there is also an Object Styles dialog box where you can create your own subcategories, but you only have one category choice, which is determined by the starting point of the family-the family template or RFT file.
+As you add more families, you see more subcategories appear in the object styles list. - The categories are hard-coded into families.
+In the family editor, there is also an Object Styles dialog box where you can create your own subcategories, but you have only one category choice, which is determined by the starting point of the family-the family template or RFT file.

-- Using the concepts of categories, subcategories, and type as Revit Architecture defines them, describe a set of components not included with the program.
+- Using the concepts of categories, subcategories, and type as Autodesk Revit Building defines them, describe a set of components not included with the program.
 What is the category?
-Is this category part of the Revit Architecture taxonomy?
+Is this category part of the Revit Building taxonomy?
 If not, why not?
 What are the subcategories?
 What are the types? - Instantiate several different component types into a design you have been working on.
 Select a group by type and swap out the entire type.
 Now duplicate and change type parameters of the type.
-Notice all the changes that occur.
+Notice all the changes that occur. - Workbook Unit 7